ParthMahawar/Projects/README.md

-Miscellaneous small pieces of code written by me when starting out with programming
+Miscellaneous small pieces of code written by me when starting out with programming.